 On start-up (before the first phrase is read), if the file .ocamlinit exists in the current directory, its contents are read as a sequence of OCaml phrases and executed as per the #use directive described in section 10.2.
 The evaluation outcode for each phrase are not displayed.
-If the current directory does not contain an .ocamlinit file, but the user's home directory (environment variable HOME) does, the latter is read and executed as described below.
+If the current directory does not contain an .ocamlinit file, the file XDG\CONFIG\HOME/ocaml/init.ml is looked up according to the XDG base directory specification and used instead (on Windows this is skipped).
+If that file doesn't exist then an [.ocamlinit] file in the users' home directory (determined via environment variable HOME) is used if existing.

-The toplevel system does not perform line editing, but it can easily be used in conjunction with an external line editor such as ledit, ocaml2 or rlwrap (see the Caml Hump http://caml.inria.fr/humps/index\framed\caml.html).
+The toplevel system does not perform line editing, but it can easily be used in conjunction with an external line editor such as ledit, or rlwrap.
+An improved toplevel, utop, is also available.
 Another option is to use ocaml under Gnu Emacs, which gives the full editing power of Emacs (command run-caml from library inf-caml).